 I wrote this piece to participate in New Writing North’s – A writing Chance contest and it secured my place in the final thirty.
-I am very proud to have achieved that given how little writing experience I had.
+I am very proud to have achieved this given how little writing experience I have.
 Here’s what I wrote:

 As the world came to a standstill in 2020, our lives evolved in a dramatic way.
 We started appreciating the little things we took for granted pre-pandemic.
 I found myself counting my blessings for being able to breathe fresh air and enjoy family-time albeit in lockdown.
 I strived to become self-reliant and started growing my own vegetables in my kitchen garden.

 As I planted out cucumber and tomato seedlings I remembered my grandmothers who were both hard-working farmers.
 They would head to the field at the crack of dawn after feeding breakfast to the whole family and packing their lunches, typically a sustainable millet flatbread, called ‘bhakri’, and a spicy concoction of hand-pounded green chillies and garlic in vegetable oil called ‘thecha’.

 They had never heard of ‘sustainability’; nevertheless sustainability was ingrained in their lifestyles.
 Laxmibai and Chandrabhaga were poor Indian farmers with no choice but to be self-sufficient just to feed their families.
 Wasting food was out of the question and any materials they could procure were reused until they fell apart.
 If they received anything in a plastic bag it would be reused a hundred times until torn beyond repair.
 I find myself doing the same subconsciously.
 Clearly, I inherited some of their frugal habits even before I became aware of sustainability myself.